Fleckenstein Castle

 Fleckenstein Castle, locally known as Château-fort de Fleckenstein, lies east of the German village of Hirschtal, in the Bas-Rhin department in France.
 This area is also known as the Northern Alsace or the Northern Vosges.

 Fleckenstein Castle was built in the first half or mid-12th century by the Fleckenstein family, who were ministerials of the Hohenstaufen dynasty.
-At that time it was situated near a road between 2 imperial palaces in Haguenau and Kaiserslautern and was thus strategically important.
+At that time, it was situated near a road between two imperial palaces in Haguenau and Kaiserslautern and was thus strategically important.
 It was first mentioned, indirectly, in 1174.

-The semi-troglodyte Fleckenstein Castle was built upon, in and around a sandstone rock of 90 m long, 30 m high and 10 m wide, making it look like a ship sailing through a green sea of trees.
-There are lots of rooms, stairs and passageways to explore.
+The semi-troglodyte Fleckenstein Castle was built upon, in, and around a sandstone rock that is 90 m long, 30 m high, and 10 m wide, making it resemble a ship sailing through a green sea of trees.
+There are many rooms, stairs, and passageways to explore.

-At present Fleckenstein Castle is a museum and can be visited for a fee.
-It is the second-most visited castle of the Alsace region, after Haut-Kœnigsbourg Castle, and it is the main attraction of the so-called "Route of the Four Castles"; a walking trail also including the nearby castle ruins of Lœwenstein, Hohenbourg and Wegelnburg (this last one just over the border in Germany).
-So it can be quite busy with tourists, most of whom only visit Fleckenstein and not the other 3 ruins.
-A great castle ruin; recommended.
+Currently, Fleckenstein Castle is a museum and can be visited for a fee.
+It is the second-most visited castle in the Alsace region, after Haut-Kœnigsbourg Castle, and is the main attraction of the so-called "Route of the Four Castles," a walking trail that also includes the nearby castle ruins of Lœwenstein, Hohenbourg, and Wegelnburg (the last of which is just over the border in Germany).
+It can be quite busy with tourists, most of whom only visit Fleckenstein and not the other three ruins.
+A great castle ruin; highly recommended.

 Gallery